landing-ai/vision-agent-mcp/README.md

 | `npm run generate-tools` | Fetch latest OpenAPI and regenerate `toolDefinitionMap.ts`. |
 | `npm run build:all`      | Convenience: `npm run build` + `npm run generate-tools`.    |

-> **Pro Tip**: If you modify any files under `src/` or want to pick up new endpoints from Vision Agent, run `npm run build:all` to recompile + regenerate tool definitions.
+> **Pro Tip**: If you modify any files under `src/` or want to pick up new endpoints from VisionAgent, run `npm run build:all` to recompile + regenerate tool definitions.

 ### 📂 Project Layout